 Alfred Egerton Cooper studied art at the Bilston School of Art and at the Royal College of Art, where he received his diploma in 1911.
 He then worked as assistant to John Singer Sargent at his studio in Tite Street, Chelsea.
 Cooper exhibited at the Royal Academy forty times and became best known for his portraits – especially of Winston Churchill and the Royal Family.

 At the start of WWI Cooper joined the 28th County of London Volunteer Regiment, the Artists Rifles.
 He was gassed and lost some sight in one eye.
 By the end of the war he was made official artist to the RAF and became an expert in the art and techniques of large scale aerial camouflage, sketching and painting landscapes from a variety of aircraft and airships.
+A newspaper from 1919 said, “Captain Cooper is different from all other air artists.
+Many men have pictured flying subjects from the ground, but he has taken his canvases and paints and brushes into the air and worked while flying.
+That he has been astonishingly successful – perhaps brilliantly successful is not too strong a thing to say – is there for all London to see and agree upon at present.”
+During September 1919 Cooper exhibited several works at Lady Sybil Grant’s Airships in Peace and War exhibition at the Prince’s Gallery, Piccadilly.

 The original painting is now in the Cranfield University Collection.
 More of Cooper’s work can be found at the Imperial War Museum and the National Portrait Gallery.